Mycobacterial Infections Quiz

 Content updated on Sep 20, 2022

-Mycobacterial infections are a group of multisystem infections caused by the members of the bacterial family, Mycobacteriaceae.
-Mycobacterial infections are complex and more common in those with immune system disorders.
-They can cause lung infections, leprosy, chronic ulcers and other localized or widespread infections.
+Mycobacterial infections are multisystem infections caused by the Mycobacteriaceae bacterial family.
+These infections are complex and more common in people with immune system disorders.
+They can cause lung infections, leprosy, chronic ulcers, and other localized or widespread infections.

 Bumps containing pus